deemp/clerk/README.md

 alignCenter = horizontalAlignment X.CellHorizontalAlignmentCenter
 ```

-Now, we can make a `RowBuilder` for a constant.
+Now, we can make a `Row` for a constant.
 We'll later use this builder for each constant separately.

 We get a pair of outputs: